- create a food experience for 80+ people

 we visited lynn's cake and candy supply to see if they had any shot glass molds. we were told that they were sold out, and the supplier that they used to buy from recently went out of business. that news sent us to the dollar store to look for shot glasses to use. the dollar store did not have any shot glasses, so we went to target next and found some in the dollar section.

 we used the shot glasses from target and some almond bark to test our idea.

-i had seen on pinterest that i could dip the shot glass in almond bark and then pour a little hot water into the glass to get it off. the shot glass i used had a really thick bottom so the hot water did not get to the bottom and the almond bark would not come off of the glass.
+we had seen on pinterest that we could dip the shot glass in almond bark and then pour a little hot water into the glass to get it off. the shot glass we used had a really thick bottom so the hot water did not get to the bottom and the almond bark would not come off of the glass.

 when no. 1 did not work, tawana went and bought a shot glass mold and tried making almond bark shot glasses with that. when she tried pouring hot liquid into it, it melted through the side. she made multiple sizes with different thicknesses, and found that it was difficult to have a consistent cup that held the liquid.

 i attempted using the shot glass as a mold for try no. 3 with a couple of changes. i used saran wrap around the glass to see if it would allow the almond bark to come off easier. i also flipped the glass over to let the chocolate drip to give it an organic appearance.